russmckendrick/records/content/albums/a-monstrous-psychedelic-bubble-exploding-in-your-mind-the-wizards-of-oz-8632226/index.md

 ---
-title: "Various Compiled By Amorphous Androgynous - A Monstrous Psychedelic Bubble (Exploding In Your Mind) The Wizards Of Oz"
+title: "Various - A Monstrous Psychedelic Bubble (Exploding In Your Mind) The Wizards Of Oz"
-artist: "Various Compiled By Amorphous Androgynous"
+artist: "Various"
 album_name: "A Monstrous Psychedelic Bubble (Exploding In Your Mind) The Wizards Of Oz"
-date: 2017-04-22
+date: 2017-04-22T10:00:59.000000Z
 release_id: "8632226"
 slug: "a-monstrous-psychedelic-bubble-exploding-in-your-mind-the-wizards-of-oz-8632226"
 hideSummary: true
 cover:
     image: "a-monstrous-psychedelic-bubble-exploding-in-your-mind-the-wizards-of-oz-8632226.jpg"
-    alt: "A Monstrous Psychedelic Bubble (Exploding In Your Mind) The Wizards Of Oz by Various Compiled By Amorphous Androgynous"
+    alt: "A Monstrous Psychedelic Bubble (Exploding In Your Mind) The Wizards Of Oz by Various"
-    caption: "A Monstrous Psychedelic Bubble (Exploding In Your Mind) The Wizards Of Oz by Various Compiled By Amorphous Androgynous"
+    caption: "A Monstrous Psychedelic Bubble (Exploding In Your Mind) The Wizards Of Oz by Various"
 genres: ["Electronic", "Rock", "Folk, World, & Country"]
 styles: ["Psychedelic Rock", "Folk Rock", "Experimental", "Krautrock", "Abstract"]
 ---

 ## Tracklisting
 1. It Is Not Meant To Be
 2. Gods of Norse